storj/docs/app/support/account-management-billing/payment-methods/page.md

 - Users can add multiple credit cards, but only one can be the default method of payment.

 - A default credit card can only be deleted once all usage has stopped on the account, all data is removed, and any outstanding balance is paid.
-To remove a credit card from an account, any outstanding balance must be paid prior to contacting our support team to request that the card be removed.&#x20;
+To remove a credit card from an account, any outstanding balance must be paid prior to contacting our support team to request that the card be removed.

 - Up to one full billing cycle may be required prior to the removal of all payment methods.